 In addition to enhancing loyalty, customer feedback powers data-driven product and marketing decisions.
 A large number of customers requesting the same feature could encourage organizations to prioritize the development of that feature, whereas a lot of positive feedback on a feature could make it an area of focus in marketing campaigns.

-How to Create a Feedback Loop
+How do you Create a Feedback Loop?

 There are many different ways to build a customer feedback loop, but most processes follow a familiar pattern that consists of four steps.Amoeboids-Collect-Customer-Feedback